AguaClara/UASB/Reports and Manuals/UASB_DESIGN_Spring_2019.md

 The second space is the current space that AguaClara UASB has reserved for a longer period of time.
 The space is also a newly renovated building.
 However it is a no-explosion zone, so regular pumps cannot be placed inside.
 The regular pumps can only be placed outside and have electrical wires run around the outside space.
 If pumps are placed inside the space, it must be ensured that the pumps and pipeline are explosion proof, which is expensive.
 Solids would also need to be specially screened so that pumps do not clog from something like an extremely thin wire.
 The space can fit six reactors with a cross-sectional area of two feet by two feet, but the reactors would need to be placed carefully.
 It is also difficult to access the wastewater because it is roughly thirty feet below ground level; therefore, explosion proof peristaltic pumps would be needed to lift the water.
 However, thirty feet is the limit to how high water can be pumped up on Earth, so multiple explosion proof pumps may be needed.

-Various ideas for implementation of the reactors at the IAWWTF and maintenence were discussed.
+Various ideas for implementation of the reactors at the IAWWTF and maintenance were discussed.
 To ensure the stability of the reactors, it was proposed that an attachment would be put on top of all six reactors and linked together on a rope or cord.
 A hole would be drilled through the wall, and an anchor attached to the rope would be put through the hole and sealed to stabilize all of the reactors in a row.
 Straps would be put around each of the reactors and hooked onto the anchor in the wall.
 Triangular pieces were also considered to support the round bottom cap of the reactor and keep the reactor from tipping over.
 However, since the team has decided to use flanges on the top and bottom of the reactor, large, flat bolts can be attached to the flanges to stabilize the reactor, which are shown below in Figure 17.
 The reactor can be manually/physically cleaned in the inside by a magnetic scraper, similar to cleaners for fish tanks.
 For it to work, the magnet must be strong enough to go through the walls of the reactor.

 ## Design Process for the Smaller, Clear Reactors

 The team used design decisions from the previous iteration of the UASB to inform its decisions on the smaller scaled design.

-Major changes from the larger UASB design to the smaller UASBs include scaling the main reactor from three feet in diameter to ten inches in diameter, replacing four influent pipes with just one influent pipe, replacing the flow dividing tank with a drain pipe, and placing the tipping bucket design on top of the UASB canister.
+Major changes from the larger UASB design to the smaller UASBs include scaling the main reactor from three feet in diameter to ten inches in diameter, replacing four influent pipes with just one influent pipe, replacing the flow dividing tank with a drain pipe, and placing the tipping bucket design on top of the UASB canister instead of next to the UASB canister.

 ![Drawing of New UASB Design](https://github.com/AguaClara/UASB/blob/master/Images/Screen%20Shot%202019-05-09%20at%207.19.19%20PM.png?raw=true)